First-Time Landlord Survival Guide to Success

 - Loss of rental income due to a covered event

-- Require tenants to carry renters’ insurance for their personal belongings and additional liability
+- Requiring tenants to carry renters’ insurance for their personal belongings and additional liability

 Clear communication builds trust and sets the tone for a respectful landlord-tenant relationship.
 Use these tips: